-One way you could keep track of your budget is with the thinkmoney Personal Account.
+One way you could keep track of your budget is with the thinkmoney Current Account.
 The account comes with a budgeting feature that holds enough money for all of the bills and financial commitments you tell us about.
 This means that when money goes into your account, the account will automatically hold back money for the bills you have up until your next wage.
 The leftover money will then go onto your card.

 You’ll be able to use your prepaid debit card to spend it on whatever you like, without worrying that you’ll accidentally spend money you should have saved for another bill.
 And if you’re a thinkmoney customer, you can also call one of our expert Money Managers if you need to change how your budgeting works.